-Another option is to run a contest with some of your product or services as a prize.
+Another option is to run a contest with some of your products or services as a prize.
 The most important thing is to ensure whatever prize you choose has the broadest appeal to your audience.
-You also want to make sure to promote the contest or giveaway effectively – your customers can’t participate in something they don’t know about.
+You also want to promote the contest or giveaway effectively – your customers can’t participate in something they don’t know about.

 It used to be that guerrilla marketing was the weapon of choice for scrappy startups and unorthodox small businesses, but those days are over.
 You can’t walk a block in the downtown of most cities without seeing posters, signage, and other elements of guerrilla marketing plastered everywhere by “street teams” hired by big marketing firms.